Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design

 \subsection{Effective Mode Volume and Enhanced Emission from Quantum Emitters}

-For application of PCWs in nonlinear quantum optics, two key design metrics are effective mode volume (per unit cell) and Purcell enhancement of a single quantum emitter (or dipole).
-The effective mode volume is a measure of the distribution of the mode withing the PCW (or a measure of the local field strength more generally), and governs the strength of the light-matter interaction, with a smaller mode volume leading to stronger light-matter interactions \cite{MangaRao2007}.
-As the field maximum, assuming the dipole is aligned in polarization with the mode, then
+For applications of PCWs in nonlinear quantum optics, two key design metrics are effective mode volume (per unit cell) and Purcell enhancement of a single quantum emitter (or dipole).
+The effective mode volume is a measure of the distribution of the mode within the PCW and more generally quantifies the local field strength.
+It governs the strength of the light-matter interaction, with a smaller mode volume leading to stronger interactions \cite{MangaRao2007}.
+As the field maximum, assuming that the dipole's polarization is aligned with the mode,

-though, more generally, it depends on both the polarization of the emitter and the position of the emitter \cite{PhysRevA.106.033514}, which we use below.
+Since we are dealing with PCWs, this is the mode volume per unit cell, and it can be used to connect to the usual Purcell formula \cite{Hughes2004,MangaRao2007,RevModPhys.87.347}.
+Although this mode volume definition is often used, the effective mode volume more generally depends on both the emitter’s polarization and position \cite{PhysRevA.106.033514}, which we use below.

-The Purcell factor is a measure of the dipole enhanced spontaneous emission rate in the medium, relative to a homogeneous medium~\cite{MangaRao2007}.
-For embedded quantum dipole emitters (such as quantum dots), treated as point dipoles, it is defined as
+The Purcell factor is a measure of the enhanced spontaneous emission rate of a dipole in a structured medium relative to a homogeneous medium~\cite{MangaRao2007}.
+For embedded quantum dipole emitters (such as quantum dots), which are treated as point dipoles, it is defined as

-where the quantum emitter (at position ${\bm r}_0$) is assumed to be in the slab medium (with dielectric constant $\epsilon_b$), has a dipole in the $\hat{\bm n}$ direction, and an emission wavelength of $\omega_d$.
-If the quantum emitter dipole aligns with the electric field, the Purcell factor can be written as
+where the quantum emitter, located at position ${\bm r}_0$, is assumed to be in the slab medium (with dielectric constant $\epsilon_b$), has a dipole along the $\hat{\bm n}$ direction, and an emission frequency $\omega_d$.
+When the quantum emitter's dipole is aligned with the electric field, the Purcell factor can be written as

-and we see explicitly that the enhancement depends on the group index as well as the effective mode volume.
+making it clear that the enhancement depends on both the group index and the effective mode volume.